fac28/DoggyDB/README.md

 DoggyDB is a site made for dogs who are looking to book their next salon treatments at _insert-salon-name_.

+## Remote Deployment

+This app is deployed on fly.io and can be accessed at: https://doggydb.fly.dev/
 ## Run Locally

 Clone the project